Euro-BioImaging/OME_Zarr_Tools/README.md

 ## About

-This project contains materials for the practical on "Cloud hosted image data and cloud infrastructures" on 08.04.23 as part of the [NEUBIAS EOSC-Life Bioimage Analysis in the Cloud Workshop](http://eubias.org/NEUBIAS/training-schools/neubias-academy-home/defragmentation-training-school-2022/).
+This repository contains materials for the practical on "Cloud hosted image data and cloud infrastructures" on 08.04.23 as part of the [NEUBIAS EOSC-Life Bioimage Analysis in the Cloud Workshop](http://eubias.org/NEUBIAS/training-schools/neubias-academy-home/defragmentation-training-school-2022/).
 The materials demonstrate working with OME-Zarr data located in S3 buckets.

 ## Connect to the BAND cloud computer